leinada/UD/README.md

   * KMeans clustering.
   * Comparison of customer data to demographics data.

-## 2. Project: Finding Donors for CharityML
+## Project:2 Finding Donors for CharityML
 --------------------------------------------------------------

 - Apply supervised Learning techniques  to accurately model individuals' income using data collected from the 1994 U.S. Census.
 The best candidate algorithm from preliminary results is further optimized to get the best model for  the data.
 Goal is to  construct a model that accurately predicts whether an individual makes more than $50,000 per annum.